 Barnabas House B&B

 Our final night in Dartmoor was spent in Barnabas House B&B in Yelverton.
-We don’t usually stay in bed and breakfast establishments for fear of them being inaccessible.
+We don’t usually stay in bed and breakfast establishments for fear of being inaccessible.
 No such fear here, not for us anyway.

 From our point of view, an awareness of access issues and a willingness to do something about it is all we can ask for…